patrick-kidger/NeuralCDE/README.md

 Everything to reproduce the experiments of the paper can be found in the [`experiments` folder](./experiments).
 Check the folder for details.

 ### Requirements
+Tested with:
++ Python 3.7
++ PyTorch 1.3.1
++ Sklearn 0.22.1
-Tested with Python 3.7 and PyTorch 1.3.1, but more recent versions are likely to work as well.
+but more recent versions are likely to work as well.

 ### Citation
 ```bibtex